 Stated simply, we found that CE Delft’s negative assessment of fur results from several methodological assumptions or questionable statistics.

-– They ignored the fact that, because this feed is composed mostly of wastes from our food-production system, it could be considered an environment BENEFIT rather than a cost.
+- They ignored the fact that, because this feed is composed mostly of wastes from our food-production system, it could be considered an environmental benefit rather than a cost.

-– Mink manure, soiled straw bedding and carcasses could also be assigned environmental CREDITS rather than costs — for replacing synthetic fertilizers and fossil fuels.
+- Mink manure made from soiled straw bedding and carcasses could also be assigned environmental credits rather than costs – for replacing synthetic fertilizers and fossil fuels.

 - CE Delft (“Committed to the Environment”) describes itself as an “independent research and consultancy organization specialized in developing structural and innovative solutions to environmental problems.
 CE Delft’s solutions are characterized in being politically feasible, technologically sound, economically prudent and socially equitable.”
 [Socially equitable?
 Except for mink farmers, it would seem!]